AherRahul/portfolio-v1/content/speaking/2022-04-12-web-fundamentals-and-vue.md

   - javascript
 ---

-The goal of the workshop was to teach people the fundamentals of the web: How the web works, the basics of the three main languages HTML, CSS and JavaScript and how to use them together.
+The goal of the project was to teach people the fundamentals of the web: How the web works, the basics of the three main languages HTML, CSS and JavaScript and how to use them together.

 Eventually, we took a look at Vue.js as a JavaScript framework and the concepts of single file components, props, events and more!